sphinx-contrib/restbuilder/tests/expected/index.rst

-This folder contains test sources.
+This folder contains expected test results.

 It is catagorized in directories: